DigitalStrawberry/ANE-Sounds/readme.md

 ### Usage

-You can grab the ANE from the ```/bin``` folder of the repo.
+You can grab the ANE from the ```/bin``` folder of the repo or on the [releases](https://github.com/DigitalStrawberry/ANE-Sounds/releases) page of the repo.

-After including the ANE in your project, you'll need to package a sound file in your application's package.
-You can embed mp3, wav or ogg files.
-Note that this extension only works for sound files that have been embedded into the application package.
+After including the ANE in your project you'll need to reference a sound with a ```File``` object.
+The sound file can be embedded into your application or downloaded to an external directory.
+The extension can play mp3, wav or ogg files.

 Load the sound using the ANE:

 ```
+var soundFile:File = File.applicationDirectory.resolvePath("click-sound.ogg");
-var soundId:int = ANESounds.instance.loadSound("click-sound.ogg");
+var soundId:int = ANESounds.instance.loadSound(soundFile);
 ```

 Now you can play the sound using the ```soundId``` that was returned: